Johnny Ray Salling: Immigration

-Salling denounced an executive order issued by Baltimore County executive Kevin Kamenetz in April 2017 that formalized police policy on undocumented immigrants in the county, calling it "dangerous".
+In April 2017, Salling denounced an executive order issued by Baltimore County executive Kevin Kamenetz that formalized police policy on undocumented immigrants in the county, calling it "dangerous".
+In November 2025, Salling opposed a bill to ban 287(g) program agreements in Maryland, saying that restrictions on the program could put communities at risk.

 Marijuana

 Salling says that he does not agree with the legalization of recreational marijuana, but he does accept that cannabis does have some medicinal benefits.

 Policing

 Salling supports providing police departments with additional funding and training and disagrees with calls to defund police departments and invest in community social services.